carinam17/carinam17.github.io/Services/README.md

 ***

+### Course Instruction and Curriculum Development

+I have also taught courses in standardized test preparation, probability and statistics, and discrete mathematics.
+Here are some of my notable outcomes.

-### Service: Test prep instruction for the CARS section of the MCAT
+#### Service: Test prep instruction for the CARS section of the MCAT

-I received the highest rating possible for student evalutations.
+> I received the highest rating possible for student evaluations.

+#### Service: Curriculum design for a programming and mathematics course

+> I created and piloted a course to teach statistics to middle and high schools using the programming language R. This earned a $200,00 grant for further development and was well-received by students.